marcinwiacek/pl1/readme.md

     * next generations of hardware don't fully allow for controlling behavior and for example consume a lot of power during standby (DRAM refresh, NVME standby, etc.)
-    * removing obsolete elements is done very slowly (X86S is not mentioned even in Zen 5)
+    * removing obsolete elements is done very slowly (X86S is not mentioned even in Zen 5) and x86 is nigthmare in terms of complexity (CISC, many elements, etc.)
     * big companies built inside chips for monitoring and taking telemetry, which of course need some energy (Intel ME or similar elements in AMD)
     * many devices are not optimized, because companies don't have interest in futher optimalization (current solutions are "good enough") - you have only initial UEFI/BIOS with disabled important options, etc.
+    * x86 is patented

 2. ARM - it's patented like x86 and currently we see powerfull chips from one company (Apple), maybe Snapdragon X will change it.
 Using this will mean vendor lock & how such companies are